SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 Datacentre sustainability is strongly influenced by location, and the local availability of green electricity.
 [Electricity Maps](https://app.electricitymaps.com/zone/PT) is an open source visualization project to help understand the climate impacts of energy use.

 [The Science Based Targets initiative sectoral guidance for ICT](https://sciencebasedtargets.org/sectors/ict) includes a focus on datacentres.
+To get a rough understanding of where the Cloud's emissions fit into ICT emissions as a whole, the order goes (from largest impact to smallest): manufacturing user devices, running user devices, running data networks, running data centres, manufacturing data networks, manufacturing data centres.
+This doesn't include crypto though.
+(We'd like to include some more granular recent data here, if you have any to add).

 The environmental pledges and policies of the cloud giants (Microsoft, Amazon, and Google/Alphabet) deserve scrutiny.
 At the time of writing, the differences between them are significant, but none deserves enthusiastic praise.